Quickstart

 --optimizer "[adam, sgd, adamw]" \

-3) Mean-optimal solution (constrained, gradient)
+3) Optimal solution (constrained, gradient)

 psyop optimal MODEL.nc [OPTIONS] [EXTRA_CONSTRAINTS...]